cockpit-project/cockpit/doc/protocol.md

 Command: close
 --------------

-The "close" command closes a channel or more channels.
+The "close" command closes a channel.

 The following fields are defined:

  * "channel": The id of the channel to close
  * "problem": A short problem code for closure, or empty for a normal close

-If the channel is not set, then all channels (that the recipient of the message is aware of) will be closed.
+The channel id must be set.
 An example of a close:

     {
         "command": "close",